 I love chambered cairns but I also find them claustrophobic and creepy – crawling into a dark tunnel on your hands and knees is an unnerving experience that toys with your imagination!

 I didn’t get to crawl inside Barpa Langass as sadly idiots clambering on it have caused a partial collapse in the interior passageway.
 It’s been sealed up until conservation work can be carried out.

-There was a bracing breeze as we crossed the machair towards the beach.
+The wind was bracing as we crossed the machair towards the beach.

-On the beach a stiff breeze at our back aided our progress along the deserted white sand.
-We chased the boy and he showed off with an impressive display of fast running.
-The stunning colours of the Outer Hebrides were out in full force – an impossibly turquoise sea, the rich green of the machair and white, unspoiled sand – it was utterly breathtaking.
+With the wind at our back we made rapid progress along the deserted white sand.
+We chased the boy, and he showed off with an impressive display of fast running.
+The stunning colours of the Outer Hebrides were out in full force.
+An impossibly turquoise sea, the rich green of the machair and white sand – it was utterly breathtaking.

-All was well until we turned to retrace our steps and were sandblasted full in the face by sand travelling at 40 odd mph!
-Ouch – I’m glad the beach was deserted as we must have looked absolutely ridiculous as we left walking backwards, with me carrying the boy.
+All was well until we turned to head back to the car, and were hit square in the face by sand travelling at 40mph!
+Ouch – I’m glad the beach was deserted as we must have looked ridiculous walking off it backwards (me carrying the boy).

-We didn’t need the forecasting stone outside the island’s shop to tell us what today’s weather forecast was – it was blowing a hoolie.
+We didn’t need the stone outside the island’s general store to forecast the weather.
+It was blowing a hoolie.